 Goals

-Common mistakes that investors make include buying funds with good recent performance in the hope that it will continue or trying to time market movements by buying and selling at exactly the right time.
+Common mistakes that investors make include buying funds with good recent performance in the hope that it will continue, or trying to time market movements by buying and selling at exactly the right time.
 Our research shows that both efforts are incredibly difficult to get right, even for professional investors.

 Help your client avoid these mistakes by following an investment strategy aligned to clear goals that are based on each client’s objectives, time horizon, risk profile and amount of investable assets, and stick with this plan regardless of the vagaries of the markets.